HomeNewsLinksUpcoming EventsChampionsTriviaViewing TipsDisclaimerAbout UsContact

 - The city of Kalamazoo is mentioned in the classic Dr. Seuss book, "Horton Hatches the Egg."
 (1940)

-- In November 2005, a group of anonymous investors created The Kalamazoo Promise, which provides college tuition to all students who graduate from any of the city's public schools.
+- In November 2005, a group of anonymous investors created The Kalamazoo Promise, which provides free college tuition to all high school students who graduate from any of the city's public schools.
+(See link below)

 - Kalamazoo was the first city to ever host the College Baseball World Series.
 The game was played here in 1947 and 1948.
 The 1948 Yale team, which lost to Southern California, featured first baseman and future president, George H. W. Bush.